 - Encrypt/decrypt emails and their subjects

-- Passive Mode (public key only attached if key received from partner)
+- Passive Mode (public key only attached if the communication partner uses p≡p)

 Before you install p≡p for Outlook on your computer, we strongly recommend to encrypt your hard disk.
 On Windows, you can for example use BitLocker Device Encryption or VeraCrypt.
 If you do not want to encrypt the whole disk, we suggest to at least encrypt

 C:\Users\<user_name>\AppData\Roaming\gnupg (Note: AppData is a hidden folder).
 This is the directory that contains the keys needed to decrypt messages.

 The installation is straight forward, asks no questions and requests no information.
 Everything is installed by five clicks and within 10 seconds p≡p for Outlook is active.
 Close Outlook, before starting the installation.